Azure/fleet-networking/docs/tutorials/ApplicationMigration/ApplicationMigration.md

 ## Current Application Resources
 ![](before-migrate.png)

-The following resources are currently deployed in the Member Cluster 1:
+The following resources are currently deployed in the hub cluster and use clusterResourcePlacement API to place them to the Member Cluster 1:

 ### Service
 > Note: Service test file located [here](./testfiles/nginx-service.yaml).